darth-prady/Depth_Estimation_with_Stereo_Vision/README.md

 This project calculates the distance of an obstacle, a bike in this case from images taken from 2 stereo cameras whose projection matrices are known.
-The distances are also visualized using a depth map created using openCV.
+The distances are also visualized using a depth map created using OpenCV.